Particular/docs.particular.net/persistence/upgrades/sql-null-endpoint.md

 The schema created on Oracle Database does not allow `NULL` in the `ENDPOINT` column, and this patch requires that it does.
 The following script illustrates an example DDL statement for an endpoint named `Publisher`.

+> [!NOTE]
-NOTE: This procedure does not require any downtime.
+> This procedure does not require any downtime.
 It is advisable to execute it when affected endpoint instances are not under heavy load.

 WARNING: Run this script on a testing or staging environment first to verify that it works as expected.